JLHA-UACH/Some-Latex-scripts/README.md

 repository you will find some specific scripts for the Post-Graduated Thesis of the Engineer Faculty of State University of Chihuahua, where I work as profesor for undergraduated students and postgraduated students.

-To run teh FINGUACH_template you need to download the files imagen1, biblio.bib
+To run teh FINGUACH_template you need to download the files imagen1, biblio and LOGO_FINGUACH.
+Otherwise it will not run.